-A very comprehensive and straightforward set of guidelines are available for the international student at the Citizenship and Immigration Canada website.
+A very comprehensive and straightforward set of guidelines for international students are available at the Citizenship and Immigration Canada website.
 Exploring this site will provide all the details you need to know about visiting and studying in Canada.

-Another very good source of information is from the Air Transport Association of Canada.
+Another very good source of information is from the Air Transport Association of Canada (ATAC).
 The Victoria Flying Club is a member of this organization.

 Some of the key points are

-- If you are from one of the following countries you will need a Visitor's visa http://www.cic.gc.ca/english/visit/visas.asp
+- If you are from one of the following countries, you will need a visitor visa http://www.cic.gc.ca/english/visit/visas.asp

-- To pursue a Study Permit or Visitor's visa you should contact the nearest consulate http://www.cic.gc.ca/english/information/offices/index.asp#
+- To pursue a study permit or visitor visa you should contact the nearest consulate http://www.cic.gc.ca/english/information/offices/index.asp#